-The Authority's rated debt investments as of June 30, 2015 were rated by Standard & Poor's and the ratings are presented below using the Standard & Poor's rating scale.
+The Authority's rated debt investments as of June 30, 2016 were rated by Standard & Poor's and the ratings are presented below using the Standard & Poor's rating scale.

 Rated Debt Investments' Values

-Fair Quality Ratings Rated Debt Investments AAAm AAA AA+ Fidelity Institutional Treas - Class II \$ 180,311 \$ - \$ - Roanoke County Investment Pool Total \$ 180,311 \$ 8,886,369 8,886,369 \$ -
+Fair Quality Ratings

+Rated Debt Investments AAAm Not rated

+Fidelity Institutional Treas - Class II Roanoke County Investment Pool \$ 251,289 - \$ - 9,126,964

+Total \$ 251,289 \$ 9,126,964

-Rating allocations presented above for the Roanoke County Investment Pool are based on ratings of the individual investments held in the pool and amounts reported under each rating level are prorated based on the Authority's percentage of funds invested in the pool.
-Additional information concerning the pool is presented in the Roanoke County, Virginia Comprehensive Annual Financial Report, a copy of which may be requested from: County of Roanoke, 5204 Bernard Drive, Suite 300E, Roanoke, Virginia 24018; telephone 540-772-2020 or by visiting the County's web site at www.roanokecountyva.gov.
+The Roanoke County Investment Pool is not rated; however, underlying investments in the pool are rated.
+Those ratings along with additional information concerning the pool are presented in the Roanoke County, Virginia Comprehensive Annual Financial Report, a copy of which may be requested from: County of Roanoke, 5204 Bernard Drive, Suite 300E, Roanoke, Virginia 24018; telephone 540-772-2020 or by visiting the County's web site at www.roanokecountyva.gov.